ZhouXiaoyuuuu/Trump_presidential_speech_corpus/README.md

 ### Corpus Description
 This corpus comprises data collected from Donald Trump's presidential speeches spanning from 2017 to 2021, stored in both CSV and text formats, obtained through web scraping from the [Miller Center's website](https://millercenter.org/the-presidency/presidential-speeches), which serves as a collection of text data, including speeches given by U.S. presidents from George Washington's era to the present.
 Importantly, staff of the center refrain from making any artificial alterations to the speeches, ensuring the integrity of the corpus.
 In accordance with the [terms of service](https://data.millercenter.org/), all the speeches are in the public domain, and can be freely utilized for research and academic purposes.
 ### Target Audience and Intended Use
 This corpus is tailored for researchers, scholars, and students in political science, linguistics, and social sciences.
 Additionally, it is accessible to the general public interested in American politics.
 The primary aim of this corpus is to provide a comprehensive resource for in-depth studies and research on the language and themes within presidential speeches, particularly those delivered by Donald Trump during his tenure.
 Its intended applications include political discourse analysis, linguistic studies, public opinion research, etc.
+#### Potential Research Questions
+1. What are the most frequently words used by Trump?
+2. Does the main focus of Trump change and what factors are associated with it?
 ### Text Selection Criteria
 There are 32 presidential speeches for this corpus.
 The selection of speeches for this corpus was based on [the Presidential Speeches Collection](https://millercenter.org/the-presidency/presidential-speeches) from [Miller Center's website](https://millercenter.org/the-presidency/presidential-speeches).
 According to the [Miller Center of Public Affairs](https://data.millercenter.org/), the collection is not exhaustive, with over 1000 speeches available, and inclusion in the collection is an editorial decision by Miller Center staff.
 ### Data Collection Process